Event Producer Resources

 - Build a team.
 Surround yourself with people who are on the same page as you and bring skills to the project that you don't have.

 - Find a venue that is suitable for your event.
-If you need a venue, be sure to lock one in quickly and do your research, not every venue will be the right fit for you.
-Check out further information below about finding your venue, or head straight to our Venues Database or search for a venue with the venue finder on Eventotron (our event registration system).
+If you need a venue, be sure to lock one in quickly and do your research, as not every venue will be the right fit for you.
+Check out further information below about finding your venue, search for a venue with the venue finder on Eventotron (our event registration system) or head straight to our Venues Database.

 - Develop a budget early.
 Writing up a budget is a great way to think through all the different aspects of your event.
 If you're seeking funding, research a variety of grant options and consider the timelines for these (never put all your eggs in one funding basket, just because you submitted an excellent funding application doesn't mean you'll be successful).
+It is important to also think about how social distancing might impact your budget, with the venue potentially having reduced capacity.
 See our Budget template and Funding Resource below for more resources.

 - Be organised and plan!
 Write a timeline, and talk to others who have done similar events to get a sense of what lies ahead!